Meet French

 French fights for our values, our beliefs, and serves as our voice in Washington.

-• Member of the U.S. House Committee on Financial Services
+• Vice Chairman of the U.S. House Committee on Financial Services

 A ninth generation Arkansan, French Hill is the 22nd member of Congress to represent central Arkansas in the U.S. House of Representatives.

 Prior to his congressional service, French was actively engaged in the Arkansas business community for over two decades as a community banker and investment professional.
-He was founder, chairman, and chief executive officer of Delta Trust and Banking Corp., which was headquartered in Little Rock.
-Prior to starting Delta Trust in 1999, Congressman Hill was an executive with Regions Bank of Little Rock.
+He was founder, chairman, and chief executive officer of Delta Trust & Banking Corp., which was headquartered in Little Rock.
+Prior to starting Delta Trust in 1999, Congressman Hill was a senior executive with Regions Bank of Little Rock.

 Prior to his community banking work in Arkansas, French Hill served as a senior official in the administration of President George H.W.
 Bush.